microsoft/vscode-docs/docs/remote/containers.md

 > **Note:** See [System Requirements](#system-requirements) for information on supported containers.
 When using experimental support for Alpine Linux in [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/), note that some extensions installed in the container may not work due to `glibc` dependencies in native code inside the extension.

-VS Code can be configured to **automatically start any needed containers** for a particular service in a Docker Compose file (if they are not already running).
+VS Code can be configured to **automatically start any needed containers** for a particular service in a Docker Compose file.
+If you've already started the configured containers using the command line, VS Code will **attach to the running service** you've specified instead.
 This gives your multi-container workflow the same quick setup advantages described for the Docker image and Dockerfile flows above.

 To get started quckly, open the folder with the project you want edit in VS Code and run the **Remote-Containers: Add Development Container Configuration Files...** command in the Command Palette (`kbstyle(F1)`).
 You'll be asked to select an existing Docker Compose if one exists.
-If you do not have an existing Docker Compose file, you select one of these Docker Compose based dev container defintions: [Existing Docker Compose](https://aka.ms/vscode-remote/samples/existing-docker-compose), [Node.js & MongoDB](https://aka.ms/vscode-remote/samples/node-mongo),[Python & PostgreSQL](https://aka.ms/vscode-remote/samples/python-postgres), or[Docker-in-Docker Compose](https://aka.ms/vscode-remote/samples/docker-in-docker-compose) in the filterable list that appears.
-VS Code will then added the appropriate `.devcontainer/devcontainer.json` (or `.devcontainer.json`) file to the folder.
+If you do not have an existing Docker Compose file, you can select one of these Docker Compose based dev container defintions: [Existing Docker Compose](https://aka.ms/vscode-remote/samples/existing-docker-compose), [Node.js & MongoDB](https://aka.ms/vscode-remote/samples/node-mongo),[Python & PostgreSQL](https://aka.ms/vscode-remote/samples/python-postgres), or [Docker-in-Docker Compose](https://aka.ms/vscode-remote/samples/docker-in-docker-compose) from the filterable list that appears.
+After you make your selection, VS Code will added the appropriate `.devcontainer/devcontainer.json` (or `.devcontainer.json`) file to the folder.

 To reuse a `docker-compose.yml` unmodified, you can use the `dockerComposeFile` and `service` properties in a `.devcontainer/devcontainer.json`.